newslynx/docs/config.rst

 Default Sous Chefs
 +++++++++++++++++++++++

-If you'd like to specify a list of default Sous Chefs to install on initialization of NewsLynx, you can specify these by modifying ``default_sous_chefs``.
+If you'd like to specify a list of default Sous Chefs to install on initialization of NewsLynx, you can modify the setting ``default_sous_chefs``.
 This should contain a list of git URLs.
-For instance:
+For example:

 .. code-block:: yaml